junyuan-chen/ReadStatTables.jl/docs/src/index.md

 ReadStatTables.jl provides the following features in addition to wrapping the C interface of ReadStat:

-- Efficient data collection from ReadStat parser to a [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible column table `ReadStatTable`.
+- Fast multi-threaded data collection from ReadStat parsers to a [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible `ReadStatTable`
-- Interface of file-level and variable-level metadata compatible with [DataAPI.jl](https://github.com/JuliaData/DataAPI.jl).
+- Interface of file-level and variable-level metadata compatible with [DataAPI.jl](https://github.com/JuliaData/DataAPI.jl)
-- Integration of value labels into data columns via a custom array type `LabeledArray`.
+- Integration of value labels into data columns via a custom array type `LabeledArray`
-- Translation of date and time values into Julia time types `Date` and `DateTime`.
+- Translation of date and time values into Julia time types `Date` and `DateTime`
+- Write support for [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible tables (experimental)

 ## Supported File Formats

 ReadStatTables.jl recognizes data files with the following file extensions at this moment:

-- Stata: `.dta`.
+- Stata: `.dta`
-- SAS: `.sas7bdat` and `.xpt`.
+- SAS: `.sas7bdat` and `.xpt`
-- SPSS: `.sav` and `.por`.
+- SPSS: `.sav` and `.por`

 ## Installation